Cherokee

-The Cherokee (/ˈtʃɛrəkiː/ CHEH-rə-kee, /ˌtʃɛrəˈkiː/ CHEH-rə-KEE; ᎠᏂᏴᏫᏯᎢ, or ᏣᎳᎩ) people are one of the Indigenous peoples of the Southeastern Woodlands of the United States.
-Prior to the 18th century, they were concentrated in their homelands, in towns along river valleys of what is now southwestern North Carolina, southeastern Tennessee, southwestern Virginia, edges of western South Carolina, northern Georgia and northeastern Alabama with hunting grounds in Kentucky, together consisting of around 40,000 square miles.
+The Cherokee (Note: /ˈtʃɛrəkiː/ CHAIR-ə-kee, /ˌtʃɛrəˈkiː/ CHAIR-ə-KEE) or Tsalagi (ᏣᎳᎩ /chr/, endonym: ᎠᏂᏴᏫᏯᎢ / Anigiduwagi) people are one of the Indigenous peoples of the Southeastern Woodlands of the United States.
+Prior to the 18th century, they were concentrated in their ancestral homelands, living in towns along river valleys in what is now southwestern North Carolina, southeastern Tennessee, southwestern Virginia, parts of western South Carolina, northern Georgia, and northeastern Alabama, with hunting grounds extending into Kentucky.
+Together, these lands encompassed approximately 40,000 square miles.

-The Cherokee language is part of the Iroquoian language group.
-In the 19th century, James Mooney, an early American ethnographer, recorded one oral tradition that told of the tribe having migrated south in ancient times from the Great Lakes region, where other Iroquoian peoples have been based.
-However, anthropologist Thomas R. Whyte, writing in 2007, dated the split among the peoples as occurring earlier.
-He believes that the origin of the proto-Iroquoian language was likely the Appalachian region, and the split between Northern and Southern Iroquoian languages began 4,000 years ago.
+The Cherokee language belongs to the Iroquoian language family.
+In the 19th century, the ethnographer James Mooney recorded an oral tradition describing the Cherokee as having migrated southward in ancient times from the Great Lakes region, an area historically associated with other Iroquoian peoples.
+More recent linguistic and archaeological scholarship has proposed an earlier origin.
+Anthropologist Thomas R. Whyte, writing in 2007, suggested that the proto-Iroquoian language likely originated in the Appalachian region and that the divergence between Northern and Southern Iroquoian languages began approximately 4,000 years ago.

-By the 19th century, White American settlers had classified the Cherokee of the Southeast as one of the "Five Civilized Tribes" in the region.
-They were agrarian, lived in permanent villages and had begun to adopt some cultural and technological practices of the white settlers.
-They also developed their own writing system.
+By the 19th century, European American settlers classified the Cherokee as one of the "Five Civilized Tribes" of the Southeast.
+The Cherokee were primarily agrarian, lived in permanent towns, and adopted certain cultural and technological practices introduced by European Americans.
+During this period, they also developed their own writing system.

-Today three Cherokee tribes are federally recognized: the United Keetoowah Band of Cherokee Indians (UKB) in Oklahoma, the Cherokee Nation (CN) in Oklahoma, and the Eastern Band of Cherokee Indians (EBCI) in North Carolina.
+Today, three Cherokee tribes are federally recognized: the United Keetoowah Band of Cherokee Indians (UKB) in Oklahoma, the Cherokee Nation (CN) in Oklahoma, and the Eastern Band of Cherokee Indians (EBCI) in North Carolina.

-The Cherokee Nation has more than 300,000 tribal citizens, making it the largest of the 574 federally recognized tribes in the United States.
-In addition, numerous groups claim Cherokee lineage, and some of these are state-recognized.
-A total of more than 819,000 people are estimated to have identified as having Cherokee ancestry on the U.S. census; most are not enrolled citizens of any tribe.
+The Cherokee Nation has more than 300,000 enrolled citizens, making it the largest of the 575 federally recognized tribes in the United States.
+In addition, numerous groups claim Cherokee lineage, some of which are state-recognized.
+More than 819,000 people identified as having Cherokee ancestry on the U.S. census, although most are not enrolled citizens of any federally recognized tribe.

-Of the three federally recognized Cherokee tribes, the Cherokee Nation and the UKB have headquarters in Tahlequah, Oklahoma, and most of their citizens live in the state.
-The UKB are mostly descendants of "Old Settlers", also called Western Cherokee: those who migrated from the Southeast to Arkansas and Oklahoma in about 1817, prior to Indian removal.
-They are related to the Cherokee who were later forcibly relocated there in the 1830s under the Indian Removal Act.
-The Eastern Band of Cherokee Indians is located on land known as the Qualla Boundary in western North Carolina.
-They are mostly descendants of ancestors who had resisted or avoided relocation, remaining in the area.
-Because they gave up tribal citizenship at the time, they became state and US citizens.
-In the late 19th century, they reorganized as a federally recognized tribe.
+Of the three federally recognized Cherokee tribes, the Cherokee Nation and the United Keetoowah Band maintain their headquarters in Tahlequah, Oklahoma, where the majority of their citizens reside.
+Members of the UKB are primarily descendants of the so-called "Old Settlers," also known as Western Cherokee, who migrated from the Southeast to Arkansas and present-day Oklahoma beginning around 1817, prior to Indian removal.
+They are closely related to the Cherokee who were later forcibly relocated during the 1830s under the Indian Removal Act.
+The Eastern Band of Cherokee Indians is based on the Qualla Boundary in western North Carolina and is largely descended from Cherokee ancestors who resisted or avoided removal and remained in the region.
+Although they relinquished tribal citizenship during this period and became state and U.S. citizens, they reorganized in the late 19th century and achieved federal recognition as a tribe.